Tholaipesi: Production

 The film marked the directorial debut of Panneerselvam who earlier assisted various directors including Fazil and also penned story for the film Bramma.
+The film marks the debut of newcomers Divya and Arthi from Mumbai.
 The film was shot at Chennai, Coutralam, Ooty, Munnar and Pondicherry.
 The song "Un Manathai" was shot at Kodaikanal.

 Soundtrack

 Soundtrack was composed by debutant Shanthakumar.